 Learn about the new and dynamic music programs available at community colleges that explore more than just music theory.

-While a wide array community colleges
+While a wide array of community colleges

 across the country offer traditional music programs in musical practice, theory, and study, many new community college programs are offering more unique and specialized musical education courses.
-Today, students can enroll in programs to study historically played instruments, or they can even enroll in courses that teach students how to become employed
+Today, students can enroll in programs to study historically-informed instruments, or they can even enroll in courses that teach students how to become employed

 in the field of music management and production.